Maximize efficiency and productivity at work by limiting yourself to reasonable hours.

 Believe it or not, working longer hours does not result in increased productivity.
 I understand that this is hard to swallow, so it bears repeating: Working longer hours does not help you to get more done.

-Numerous studies (such as this one and this one) have proven this to be true, and in fact, in years past, this used to be common knowledge.
+Numerous studies have proven this to be true, and in fact, in years past, this used to be common knowledge.
 It is only recently (the 1970s by most accounts) that companies once again began demanding that their employees work longer hours.

 In most cases, though, this is a downright self-defeating business practice.
 As the work week gets longer (whether by hours in a day or days in a week), the week’s productivity tends to remain exactly the same.
 In some instances, it even decreases.
 This is true for both white collar workers and manual laborers.